 (A quick aside to my intimate friends of my Fabulous Friday Friends group:”I’m not talking about YOURS.” )

-You know…you’ve had it too!
-It leaves the taste of heartburn and regret with you all day long, doesn’t it?
+You know.
+Because you’ve eaten it too!
+It leaves you with the taste of heartburn and regret, all day long, doesn’t it?

 Friends, we can do better.
 We can do much, much, much – oh – SO much better!